catsocks/sebo-tools/README.md

 # Sebo Magic

-A tool for processing photos of products.
+A command-line tool for processing photos, tailored to my very particular use-case.

-_Sebo_ stands for second-hand book shop in Portuguese.
+_Sebo_ stands for second-hand book store in Portuguese.

 ## Usage